jprochazk/flashback/README.md

 Flashback is made by LinkedIn.
 All code in this repo belongs to LinkedIn. https://github.com/linkedin/flashback

+This repository includes all the Flashback modules converted from Gradle to Maven.

 ## How to use:

 1. **Clone the repository.**